StuartHadfield/curriculum-vitae/Curriculum Vitae.md

 	- Code4CT, course facilitator focusing on teaching girls from underprivileged backgrounds the fundamentals of computer science.
 This happened on an adhoc basis depending on the organization's needs.

 * **University of Cape Town**
-	- As a member of the surfing team/society, I performed outreach sessions every Friday/Saturday.
+	- As a member of the surfing team/society, I helped facilitate outreach sessions every Friday/Saturday.
 The aim of this was of course, to teach children from underprivileged backgrounds to surf, but moreover to discuss their aspirations, studying at university etc.

 * **Michaelhouse**
 	- Peter Brown Award for Community Service: Endeavoured to provide a basic music department for one of the local rural schools.